harshtarang/EasyReservation/Harsh/readme.md

 Things yet To be done:

-1. Implement login
-2. Correct the assign table bug
+1. Correct the assign table bug
-3. Implement form validations
-4. Implement updating settings and profile
-5. Implement unit testing
+2. Implement unit testing